Coral reefs of Solomon Islands

-The Coral reefs of the Solomons make up nearly 6,750 km2 of total coral reef area.
+The Coral reefs of Solomons make up nearly 6,750 km2 of total coral reef area.
 There are 113 Locally Managed Marine Areas (LMMA) containing an estimated 155 no-take zones in the Solomons.
 The largest LMMA, with a contiguous 13 km no-take zone, is on Tetepare Island.

 More than 90% of inshore coastal areas, reefs and islets in the Solomons are owned and managed under the customary marine tenure system, under which family units, clans, or tribes have rights to access and use marine resources.
 This kinship group ownership system is recognised under the Solomon Islands Constitution.
 The methods of management of marine resources under the customary marine tenure system include limited entry, closed seasons, closed areas, size limits, species prohibitions and restrictions on the use of fishing equipment.
 The success or failure of conservation efforts on coral reefs largely depends on the attitudes of the communities owning them.